Property Management Blog

 Failure By the Tenant to Move Out After Their Lease Agreement Has Expired

-If the tenant remains on the property without your permission, you can use that as a grounds.
+If the tenant remains on the property without your permission, you can use that as grounds for eviction in Arizona.
 The amount of notice to provide them depends on the type of tenancy.

 Violation of Habitability Codes